catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

 Create a test container
 =======================

-Lets create a test image from which we will instantiate a container running in the cloud.
-We will run a simple webserver by basing our image on the official Nginx image.
-Lets create a custom index page and a ``Dockerfile`` for our
+Next, create a test image from which you will instantiate a container running in the cloud.
+You will run a simple webserver by basing your image on the official Nginx image.
+To create a custom index page and a ``Dockerfile`` for our
 image:

 .. code-block:: bash